apesurd/notes.CFA/Level2/InvestmentInAssociates.md

 ### Transactions with Associate
 1. Downstream transactions: Investor to investee.
    - Profit from the sale is reduced by the proportion of the goods not sold by the investee.
+	   - NOTE: Gross profit (investors) * ownership interest * Proportion of unconfirmed profit
-2. Downstream transactions: investee to investor.
+1. Upstream transactions: investee to investor.
    - Investor should eliminate proportional share of profit that is unconfirmed from equity income, as unrealised profit. ( #Q)
    - Investee can recognise the profit in his IS though.
 Profits from transactions with associates can't be realised until confirmed through use or sale to third parties.